What can help with appetite and weight loss?

 - Try having small meals or snacks of things that you fancy.
 You may find soft food such as soup, yoghurt or ice cream easier to eat.

-- You should continue to take pancreatic enzyme supplements while you are eating, but you can reduce the amount you take if you are eating less.
+- You should continue to take pancreatic enzyme replacement therapy (PERT) while you are eating, but you can reduce the amount you take if you are eating less.

 - It is important to treat any problems that are stopping you eating, such as pain, sickness or tiredness.